 ▼ Change the Cover Art and Other Tags of Each Spotify Music Track:

 Step 1: TuneCable supports changing or uploading cover art directly.
 Once the conversion is completed, you can go to "Converted" of TuneCable.
-Then move to any downloaded Spotify song, and click the "tag edit" button to change its ID3 tags, such as artwork, title, artist, album, genre, year, and track number.
+Pick the songs and select "Edit Tag" after hitting on the four-square menu icon right above the items.
+You will be led to the Tag Edit tool of TuneCable to change its ID3 tags, such as artwork, title, artist, album, genre, year, and track number.

 Step 2: Click on "+Add Artwork" to choose an image from your PC to change the cover art of the Spotify track.

 Step 3: Another option is to go to "Tools" of TuneCable.
-Then tap on "Edit Tag" to open the tag editor.
+Then tap on "Tag Edit" to open the tag editor.
 Then you can edit the ID3 tags of all local audio files.

 iTunes is produced by Apple company.
 However, it's one of the most popular music players for all kinds of music users.
 Since it has been a widely common tool that is pre-installed on Windows PC or Mac, you can conveniently take advantage of it to change Spotify music's cover art.
 It takes only a few simple steps.
 Follow us to see how it works.